robot-descriptions/robot_descriptions.py/README.md

 ## Usage

-The library provides `load_robot_description` functions that, given a description name, return an instance directly usable in the corresponding robotics software.
+The library provides `load_robot_description` functions that return an instance of a robot description directly usable in the corresponding software.
 For example:

 ```python
 from robot_descriptions.loaders.pinocchio import load_robot_description